 This Vegan Cinnamon Bread is easy to make, SO moist, eggless, & dairy-free too!
-No yeast is needed to make a cinnamon swirl quick bread that tastes just like a cinnamon roll.
+No yeast is needed to make this dairy-free cinnamon swirl quick bread that tastes just like a cinnamon roll.

 I know many of you are excited that I am FINALLY sharing this recipe after a few sneak peaks on my Instagram.
 Every time I share a loaf bread recipe (like my Tahini Banana Bread or Vegan Date Cake), it's always a hit!